 When is research sponsorship required?

-All research carried out within the NHS or social care will require a research sponsor in accordance with the Department of Health Research Governance Framework for Health and Social Care, Second Edition, 2005.
+All research carried out within the NHS or social care will require a research sponsor in accordance with the UK Policy Framework for Health and Social Care Research (2017).

 In addition, all trials involving an Investigational Medicinal Product (IMP) will require a research sponsor under the Medicines for Human Use (Clinical Trials) Regulations 2004.